bocoup/webpack-workshop/content/00-core/04-webpack-plugins/content/03-define-plugin.md

 Now we need to make something clear about what __DefinePlugin__ does because how it works is often misunderstood.
 This change to libraries built into an output script is affecting the runtime, when the output script is run in a browser.

-We talked about `babel-loader` earlier. `babel-loader` is also affected by the value of `process.env.NODE_ENV` but when Babel runs is important. `babel-loader` is run by webpack to affect the output assets.

-DefinePlugin also affects the output asset but _its effect isn't realized until the script runs in a browser_.
+We talked about `babel-loader` earlier. `babel-loader` is affected by the value of `process.env.NODE_ENV`. `babel`'s compiler uses `NODE_ENV` to determine some defaults when it runs.
+As it runs when when webpack runs it'll be effected by `NODE_ENV` in node's `process.env`. `process.env.NODE_ENV` in your scripts being affected by webpack and babel however will not be evaluated.
+Later when that code is evaluated in a browser, `NODE_ENV` won't be set, it'll be empty because babel and webpack don't persist that in their output.

+This is where DefinePlugin comes in.
+It lets you persist a `NODE_ENV` value.
+As it persists that where it directly appears in your code provides some other benefits.

+---

+# Plugins vs Loaders (pt II)

 - Babel uses `NODE_ENV` to default settings for building a production script.
 - React uses `NODE_ENV` to consider assertions inside an already built script.